 FAQ #6 Update: Landing by night – just as by day – the Jacobson Flare

-A recent question became a timely reminder that an expanded explanation on how to adapt the Jacobson Flare principles to night landings had been neglected, for too long.
+A recent question became a timely reminder that an expanded explanation on how to adapt the Jacobson Flare principles to night landings was overdue.
 So, for current exponents of the JF, here is a suggestion that can turn your night landings into the same, exacting standards that you are now achieving, by day.
 It updates the information, previously found in FAQ #6, at https://www.jacobsonflare.com/our-most-frequently-asked-landing-questions/

 I was able to flight-test and prove, in C150, PA-28 and PA-38 aircraft, the following technique on Runway 17 at YMPC – a classic ‘black-hole’ runway, at night, located SW of Melbourne.
 Headed away from the lights of Melbourne city, the immense Port Phillip Bay is the black backdrop and, depending on the prevailing conditions. it can be difficult to discern the horizon.
 The lights of the Melbourne SE shoreline suburbs are not much help, either, late on final approach to land on 17.

-There is no T-VASIS or PAPI – or ILS glideslope to hang your hat on, so it’s a ‘Mk 1 eyeball’ approach, but this solution worked perfectly at YMPC and can be adapted easily to the night situation.
-Let’s take a look at the following standard 5 JF questions and re-examine what we use by day and what we can adapt for night landings.
-Again, a reminder that this discussion is directed specifically to pilots of 4-6 place single- and twin-engine-airplanes, below 5700Kg MTOW, who are familiar and proficient in applying The Jacobson Flare to their operations by day.
+There is no T-VASIS or PAPI – or ILS glideslope to hang your hat on, so it’s a ‘Mk 1 eyeball’ approach, but this solution worked perfectly at YMPC and can be adapted easily to the night situation, at other locations.
+Let’s take a look at the following standard 5 JF questions, to re-examine what we use by day and what we can adapt for night landings.

 - Where to aim?

 - At 200ft / 60m standard spacing, the 300ft / 90m aim point 1 would lie mid-way between the axes of the first and second pairs of edge lights; the flare cut-off point is 100ft / 30m back from aim point 1, at 200ft / 60m, exactly on the axis of the first row.
-See the 60m spacing illustration directly below:
+See the 60m spacing illustration in Fig 1, below:

-- At 300ft / 90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft / 90m and the flare cut-off point would lie 100ft / 30m back from there, at 200ft / 60m
+- At 300ft / 90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft / 90m and the flare cut-off point would lie 100ft / 30m back from there, at 200ft / 60m.
+See the 60m spacing illustration in Fig 2, below:

-However, having different aim- and flare-point indicators for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere – and the info may not be accurate, anyway.
+However, having different aim- and flare-point indicator cues at night, for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere – and the info may not be accurate, anyway.
 You’d be amazed at the quality of these specs, sometimes.

-So, to keep things simple, consistent and conservative, let’s establish a single, consistent assumption for all aerodromes that you are likely to use at night and:
+So, to keep things simple, consistent and conservative, let’s establish a single, consistent assumption for all aerodromes that you are likely to use at night:

-Now, if the spacing was actually 300ft / 90m – and we aimed at the same NIGHT aim point 1, mid-way between the axes of the first and second pairs of edge lights then the ACTUAL aim point 1 location would be located at 450ft / 135m, somewhat deeper.
+Now, if the spacing was actually 300ft / 90m – BUT, we aimed at the same NIGHT aim point 1, mid-way between the axes of the first and second pairs of edge lights, then the ACTUAL aim point 1 location would be located at 450ft / 135m, somewhat deeper.

-Given that the test pilot-certified landing distance is factored by 67% for other pilots, again no practical issue, as long as the App is flown accurately, within +5/-0kts.
-See the 90m spacing illustration directly below:
+Given that the test pilot-certified landing distance is factored (increased) by 67% for all other pilots, this is not a practical issue, as long as the approach is flown accurately, within +5/-0kts.
+See the 90m spacing illustration in Fig 3, below:

 - How to aim?

 No change is needed.
-Fly the same aim point 1 / glare shield relationship as by day – controlled with the elevators and airspeed controlled with power/thrust – to achieve the essential stable approach path.
+Fly the same aim point 1 / glare shield relationship as by day, controlled with the elevators and the airspeed controlled with power/thrust – to achieve the essential stable approach path.

 Aim point 1, as discussed above, is the mid-point of the imagined axis, longitudinally mid-way between the axes of the first and second pairs of edge lights; in other words, the centre of the black space between the first 4 edge lights.